Kakapo-Labs/AlphaLoader/README.md

 ## About The Project

-AlphaLoader is a sleek and user-friendly desktop application designed to simplify the process of finding, downloading, and managing custom mods for Rocket League.
+AlphaLoader is a sleek and user-friendly desktop application designed to simplify the process of finding, downloading, and managing AlphaConsole mods for Rocket League.
 It integrates seamlessly with BakkesMod to provide a smooth experience for players looking to customize their game.

 ## Features